Island Skating Academy

 Yes, we have taught adults of all ages to skate.

-We have a community of retirees that skates together several mornings each week.
+We have a community of young adults as well as retirees that skates together several times each week.
 We make sure to take each new student one step at a time so you progress at your pace, and learn good technique to prevent falls.
 Ice skating is fun, and a good way to challenge the body and mind, while offering a nice way to meet friends.
 Some of our students have been very successful achieving levels in US Figure Skating, competing in adult nationals, or joining a hockey team.

-Helmets, wrist guards and knee pads are recommended for adults.
-Padded pants/shorts are also available online and help ease a fall if it happens.
+Helmets are required for all beginners, and wrist guards and knee pads are recommended for older adults.
+Padded pants/shorts are also available online and help ease a fall if you'd like more protection.

 How long is a lesson?